ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](colors_64_rm.gif)](colors_64_rm.gif)
 [![\[IM Output\]](colors_64_fs.gif)](colors_64_fs.gif)

-IM will by default use a 'dither' to shade the colors over the image.
+IM will, by default, use a 'dither' to shade the colors over the image.
-This prevents the sudden changes in color over smoothly changing gradients.
+This prevents sudden changes in color over smoothly changing gradients.

 If you turn off dithering (using '`None`' or a "`+dither`" setting) you can clearly see what colors were merged together to generate what IM regarded as the best set of colors for this specific image.
 You can also see the sudden color changes that gradients of color will produce if dithering was not done.

 Of course this image uses a lot more colors than what most images use.
-As such while a 64 color limit is often acceptable for many images, it is completely unacceptable for this image.
+As such, while a 64 color limit is often acceptable for many images, it is completely unacceptable for this image.
-In other words color quantization tries to find the best set of colors for a particular image.
+In other words, color quantization tries to find the best set of colors for a particular image.

-Here are example of color quantization for part of IM logo, using an extremely small number of colors.
+Here are examples of color quantization for part of IM logo, using an extremely small number of colors.

 ~~~
 convert logo: -resize 40% -crop 100x100+105+50\! -normalize  logo.png